pearjo/knut-server/docs/source/apis.rst

         "done": false,
         "due": 1577815200,
         "reminder": 1577800800,
-        "titel": "Drinks for the party"
+        "title": "Drinks for the party"
       }

 .. data:: ALL_TASKS_REQUEST